-- Persons who are unable to feel pain to the skin because of advanced age, chronic illness, diabetes, spinal cord injury, medication, alcohol use, exhaustion or other physical condition must exercise care when using the seat heater.
-It may cause burns even at low temperatures, especially if used for long periods of time. - Do not place anything on the seat that insulates against heat, such as a blanket or cushion.
-This may cause the seat heater to overheat.
+Persons who are unable to feel pain to the skin because of advanced age, chronic illness, diabetes, spinal cord injury, medication, alcohol use, exhaustion or other physical condition must exercise care when using the seat heater.
+It may cause burns even at low temperatures, especially if used for long periods of time.

 Do not place anything on the seat that insulates against heat, such as a blanket or cushion.
 This may cause the seat heater to overheat.
-To avoid heated seat surfaces coming in contact and potential seat overheating, always ensure that the seat heater is in the Off position (amber lights are on for High or Low and no amber lights for the Off position) before placing any of the seats into a folded flat position.
+Sitting in a seat that has been overheated could cause serious burns due to the increased surface temperature of the seat.